pyinstaller/pyinstaller/doc/common-issues-and-pitfalls.rst

 Linux and Unix-like OSes
 ------------------------------

-On POSIX systems (with exception of macOS - see its dedicated sub-section), the library search path is modified via the ``LD_LIBRARY_PATH`` environment variable (``LIBPATH`` on AIX).
+On POSIX systems (with exception of macOS and Cygwin - see their dedicated sub-sections), the library search path is modified via the ``LD_LIBRARY_PATH`` environment variable (``LIBPATH`` on AIX).